mcgov/cpp-docs/docs/cpp/address-sanitizer-runtime.md

 ASan poisoning has an alignment requirement: the user must add padding such that the padding ends on a byte boundary in the shadow memory.
 Since each bit in the ASan shadow memory encodes the state of a byte in real memory, this means that **the total size of each allocation including any padding must align on a 8 byte boundary.** If this requirement is not satisfied it can lead to incorrect bug reporting, including missed and false-positive reports.

 [See the provided example programs for an illustration of the requirement and potential issues.](https://github.com/mcgov/asan_alignment_example) One is a small program to show what can go wrong with manual shadow memory poisoning.
 The second is an example implementation of manual poising using the `std::allocator` interface.

+## Run-time Flags

+Microsoft Visual C++ uses a runtime based on the [Clang ASan runtime from the llvm-project repository.](https://github.com/llvm/llvm-project) Because of this, most runtime flags are shared between the two verions.
+[A complete list of the public Clang runtime flags is available here.](https://github.com/google/sanitizers/wiki/SanitizerCommonFlags) There are some differences detailed here, if you discover options that do not function as expected please file a feedback ticket in the [Visual Studio developer community.](https://developercommunity.visualstudio.com)

+### Unsupported ASan Options

+- detect_container_overflow
+- unmap_shadow_on_exit

+> [!NOTE]
+> The ASan option `halt_on_error` does not function the way you might expect.
+In both the Clang and the Microsoft Visual C++ run-time libraries many error types have been designated as non-continuable, including most memory corruption errors.

+### Microsoft Visual C++ specific ASan runtime flags:

+- `windows_hook_legacy_allocators`
+  - Boolean, set to `true` to enable interception of [GlobalAlloc](https://docs.microsoft.com/windows/win32/api/winbase/nf-winbase-globalalloc) and [LocalAlloc](https://docs.microsoft.com/windows/win32/api/winbase/nf-winbase-localalloc) allocators.

+> [!NOTE]
+> The option `windows_hook_legacy_allocators` is not currently available in the public llvm-project runtime as of this date.
+The option may eventually be contributed back to the public project; however, this is dependent on code review and community acceptance.